-According to Columbia University, before puberty, both men and women have more or less the same body shape—that of a string bean.
-When puberty hits, a couple things usually happen: 1) testosterone causes the growth of broader shoulders and more muscle mass, and 2) estrogen causes people to develop broader hips and to store more fat in their breasts, butts, hips and thighs.
+According to research done at Columbia University, before puberty, both men and women have more or less the same body shape—that of a string bean.
+When puberty hits, a couple things usually happen: 1) testosterone causes the growth of broader shoulders and muscle mass in both men and women, and 2) estrogen causes women to develop broader hips and to store more fat in their breasts, butts, hips, and thighs.

 At this point you might be thinking, “But I went through puberty and I’m still a string bean!”

 Everyone has different degrees of the two hormones, creating a wide variety of body shapes.
-Of these, the narrow “string bean” bone structure is actually the most common.
+And besides, there many factors that shape us besides our hormones.
+Of the many body shapes that women naturally develop, the narrow “string bean” bone structure is actually the most common.
 Check it out:

 Narrow bone structure (aka banana, rectangle).
 This is the most common female physique, shaped by average amounts of both estrogen and testosterone.
 North Carolina State University found that 46% of women had this bone structure.
 (This doesn’t mean that most women are thin, just that most women have narrower bone structures.)